SCENEFORGE: Enhancing 3D-text alignment with Structured Scene Compositions: Experiments

 \subsection{N-Objects cross-modal Retrieval}

-Following previous works~\citep{ulip,uni3d}, we evaluate our approach on cross-modal retrieval.
-Specifically, we consider models trained on the ensemble dataset excluding Objaverse-LVIS and evaluate both 3D-to-text and text-to-3D retrieval on this unseen dataset.
-To assess retrieval performance, we embed all shapes using the model and compute the cosine similarity between samples across the two modalities.
-The retrieval process ranks samples based on similarity, and we compute top-k accuracy metrics.
-Beyond standard single-object retrieval, we aim to analyze how well our models understand multi-object scenes.
-To this end, we introduce the "N-LVIS" dataset, where \textit{each} object is combined with $N-1$ additional objects, increasing scene complexity.
+Following prior work~\citep{ulip,uni3d}, we evaluate cross-modal retrieval on the unseen Objaverse-LVIS dataset, measuring top-k accuracy for both 3D-to-text and text-to-3D retrieval.
+Models are trained on the full ensemble excluding this set, and performance is assessed via cosine similarity retrieval across embedded samples.
+Beyond standard single-object retrieval, we aim to analyze how well our models understand increasingly multi-object scenes.
+To this end, we introduce the N-LVIS benchmark, where \emph{each} shape is composed with $N-1$ additional objects.
+For clarity, we report results only for the best \textsc{SF} backbone (Uni3D with $N=1..5$) and compare against OmniBind-F~\citep{omnibind}; analogous results for other backbones are provided in the supplementary.

-For ease of visualization, we report here only results for the best \textsc{SceneForge} backbone, Uni3D ($N=1$) and all its \textsc{SF}-Uni3D variants ($N \in \{2..5\}$), and we compare to the state-of-the-art OmniBind-F~\citep{omnibind} model.
-The same analysis for the other \textsc{SceneForge} backbones is deferred to the supplementary, as they exhibit similar gains and trends.

-We evaluate the retrieval performance on N-LVIS from $N=1$ (standard cross-modal retrieval) to $N=10$.
-We plot in in~\cref{fig:nlvis} the averaged top-1 accuracy (text to 3D and viceversa) for the considered methods.
-As expected, prior models struggle when faced with multi-object compositions, with top-1 accuracy falling below $50\%$ at just $N=2$.
-In contrast, our models, trained on varying levels of multi-object compositions, show a clear generalization advantage.
-Notably, each of our models peaks at its respective maximum number of training shapes.
-More importantly, we show that training on $N>1$ significantly improves retrieval at higher N, demonstrating that learning from compositions enables better understanding of complex multi-object scenes.
-Our N=3 model, for instance, maintains an over $70\%$ accuracy even at $N=6$ and roughly $60\%$ at $N=7$.
-This generalization comes with a trade-off: as $N$ increases, models trained on more complex compositions show slightly weaker performance at lower $N$.
-This remarks the findings in \cref{par:valueofn} that training on simpler compositions better preserves single-object understanding, while showing that multi-object training encourages broader compositional understanding.
-Extended Top-1 and Top-5 results are reported in the supplementary.
+We evaluate retrieval on N\nobreakdash-LVIS from \(N{=}1\) (standard retrieval) to \(N{=}10\), reporting averaged top-1 accuracy (text to 3D and viceversa) in~\Cref{fig:nlvis}.
+Prior models degrade sharply when faced with multi-object compositions, dropping below 50\% at \(N{=}2\).
+In contrast, our models, trained with varying numbers of composed objects, exhibit strong generalization, each peaking near its training composition size.
+Notably, the $N{=}3$ model sustains over 70\% accuracy at \(N{=}6\) and around 60\% at \(N{=}7\), highlighting its robustness in complex scenes.
+This comes at a slight cost: models trained with higher \(N\) perform marginally worse at lower \(N\), reinforcing our findings in~\Cref{par:valueofn} that simpler compositions better preserve single-object understanding.
+Full top-1 and top-5 results are provided in the supplementary.